anish5256/django-admin-lazy-count/README.md

 ## License

 This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.

 ## Support and Issues

-For any issues or questions, please submit a ticket on the [GitHub issues page](https://github.com/anish5256/django-admin-lazy-count.git/issues).
+For any issues or questions, please submit a ticket on the [GitHub issues page]([https://github.com/anish5256/django-admin-lazy-count.git/issues](https://github.com/anish5256/django-admin-lazy-count/issues)).

 ---